wurlyfox/c1/README.md

 At the moment the game is only partially playable.
 Currently identified issues include:

-- path traversing objects are not oriented correctly
 - object phong shading is inaccurate
 - some objects fail to render
-- display list ordering of objects is incorrect
 - transparency has not been implemented
-- object geometry outside of viewing frustum is not rejected as it should be
 - various events (collecting 3 doctor, etc.) cause the game to crash
 - it is sometimes possible to jump in mid-air when beside walls
 - text is not rendered at the correct locations